babaissarkar/MyOpenLab/README.md

 To build you will need Java JDK and Apache ANT installed.
 Run `ant` in this directory.
 The output will be the `myopenlab.jar` java archive in the `distribution` directory.
 A prebuilt copy is included in the `distribution` folder.

+# AppImage
+A preliminary AppImage of MyOpenLab is now available in Releases section.
+The AppImage contains the program + dependency libraries + a subset of AdoptOpenJDK Temurin Java 17.
+The AppImage needs AppImageTool, and can be built by : `appimagetool.AppImage MyOpenLab.AppDir MyOpenLab.AppImage`.

 # Running
 You will need all the files in the `distribution` directory.
 Clone this repository or download the Zip from the Code button at top right.
 Then navigate to the distribution folder and run the `start-` file corresponding to your OS.
 You will need Java JRE installed (at least version 15).
-(Tested on Linux so far)
+(Tested on Linux so far).
+An AppImage is now available, and can be run easily by making the file executable (`chmod +x MyOpenLab.AppImage`) and running it (`./MyOpenLab.AppImage`).